EstefaniaAlfaro/autoencoder_owt_spectral/README.md

 **Once you have the 3D tensor, you can read it in MATLAB to visualize endmembers and abundance maps.
 You can also assess the model using the SAD metrics and RMSE.**

-**Finally the utils folder provides all the .py developed for this publication.**
+**Finally, the utils folder provides all the .py developed for this publication.**

 **Who do I talk to?**